Curriculum

 Master of Science in Architecture Post-Professional Degree

-The Master of Science in Architecture, formerly known as the Master of Architecture II, is a post-professional degree program launched in 2009 to extend the vision and intellectual rigor of the undergraduate program and allow a further development of the school’s preeminent position in the education of architects.
-It is open to applicants with a first professional degree in architecture (Bachelor of Architecture or Master of Architecture I) from a program accredited by the NAAB or equivalent accrediting agency in another country.
+The Master of Science in Architecture (M.S.Arch.), formerly known as Master of Architecture II, is the School’s post-professional degree program.
+Launched in 2009, The Cooper Union’s M.S.Arch. program extends the vision and intellectual rigor of the School’s undergraduate program and advances its preeminent role in the education of architects.
+The program is open to applicants with a professional degree in architecture (Bachelor of Architecture or Master of Architecture I) from a NAAB-accredited program or an equivalent accrediting agency abroad.

 For additional information about Cooper Union's Master of Science in Architecture program, click here